xywsxp/haskellDataStructure/README.md

 # haskellDataStructure
-Using haskell to implement some datastructures
+Using haskell to implement some data structures